jacksonrakena/infrastructure/README.md

     style galahad fill:#BBDEFB
 ```

-This repository holds a variety of resources for bringing up all of my self-hosted services, including:

-1. Terraform configuration for Oracle Cloud Infrastructure (OCI) that can provision a Kubernetes cluster and associated
-   networking infrastructure
-2. A `cdk8s` TypeScript project that can compile to a complete Kubernetes manifest for all resources running on-cluster
-    1. This includes a Traefik ingest controller, and TLS certificate provisioning
+This repository holds a variety of resources for bringing up all of my self-hosted services, including a `cdk8s` TypeScript project that can compile to a complete Kubernetes manifest for all resources running on-cluster.
+This includes a Traefik ingest controller, and TLS certificate provisioning.

 This manifest does not make any assumptions about the environment it is deployed in.
 It is designed to be deployed to a
 fresh cluster.
 All resources are deployed in their own namespace (`production`/`canary`/`development`) to avoid